-The UK Government has published a detailed document setting out the changes which took effect from 1 January 2021 in relation to product safety and metrology, which can be found here
+The UK Government has published detailed guidance document setting out the changes which took effect from 1 January 2021 in relation to product safety and metrology, which can be found here.

 This provides a summary of changes made to a range of relevant legislation in the UK, some of which will be relevant to different goods sold by UK retailers or distributors.
 In its guidance (which summarises the changes to the process for placing goods on the Great Britain market), the government seeks to reassure businesses that the product safety regime is not subject to significant changes at this stage.
 While the various regulations still cover the UK, their provisions are now applied differently in Great Britain and Northern Ireland.
 Some of the provisions apply differently in Northern Ireland for as long as the Northern Ireland Protocol is in force.
 Separate governmental guidance is in place for placing goods on the Northern Ireland market which can be found here.

-However, the definition of “producer” under the General Product Safety Regulations has been amended to cover GB-based manufacturers, and UK-based importers, of products regulated under the 2005 Regulations and includes any “person established in the UK that places a product from outside the UK on the market”.
-As a result, importers must ensure that only safe products are placed on the UK market, and must provide information to consumers to allow them to consider risks related to a product.
+However, the definition of “producer” under the General Product Safety Regulations 2005 has been amended to cover GB-based manufacturers, and UK-based importers, of products regulated under the 2005 Regulations and includes any “person established in the UK that places a product from outside the UK on the market”.
+As a result, producers (including importers) must ensure that only safe products are placed on the GB market, and must provide information to consumers to allow them to consider risks related to a product.

-Where a defect arises leading to a product recall, the UK no longer contributes to, and is unable to rely upon, the EU Rapid Exchange database (RAPEX system) which could undermine consumer safety in the domestic market (the position is different in Northern Ireland).
+Where a defect arises leading to a product recall, the Great Britain market is no longer able to rely upon the EU Rapid Exchange database (RAPEX system) which could undermine consumer safety in the domestic market (the position is different in Northern Ireland).
 However, the Great Britain market will operate a replacement database going forward that provides information on product safety.

 - the goods are labelled with their address and either the manufacturer’s details or those of its EU, EEA or Northern Ireland based representative (note that until 31 December 2022, it will be possible to provide contact details on the accompanying documentation rather than on the good itself).